In fact, in England and Wales alone, there have been over 6 million cyber-crimes committed in the last 12 months.

 Sound familiar?
 These kind of scams are all over the web.

 You’ll often be encouraged to send a small donation, or bridging loan, in order to reap a large reward at some point in the near future.
-Unfortunately it’s likely you'll never see your money again, let alone a return on your investment.
+Unfortunately it’s likely you'll never see your money again, let alone the pot of gold you were promised.

 Even if you know the person contacting you, it’s likely that they have lost control of an account.
 Get in touch with them to check.